Dios Exploration (CVE:DOS) Stock Price Up 33.3% – Should You Buy?

-Shares of Dios Exploration Inc. (CVE:DOS – Get Free Report) rose 33.3% during mid-day trading on Thursday .
+Dios Exploration Inc. (CVE:DOS – Get Free Report)’s share price rose 33.3% during mid-day trading on Thursday .
 The company traded as high as C$0.02 and last traded at C$0.02.
-Approximately 201,000 shares were traded during trading, an increase of 10% from the average daily volume of 183,525 shares.
+Approximately 201,000 shares traded hands during mid-day trading, an increase of 10% from the average daily volume of 183,525 shares.
 The stock had previously closed at C$0.02.

 Dios Exploration Trading Up 33.3 %